 VODKA Originated in Russia, the name vodka comes from the Russia word "vod", meaning water.
 The addition of "ka" brings it meaning more closely to "little water".
-Vodka is the world's fastest selling spirit.
-There are many reasons for this, the first being that it is the spirit most easily approached by both the regular and non-regular drinker.
 Vodka's distinct lack of flavor allows it to blend easily with any ingredients you desire.
 In the context of a mixed drink, vodka disappears seamlessly into the background, adding merely body and viscosity to the drink, laying the base for the smoothest of cocktails.
 Two styles of Vodka: Straight Vodka - Vodka that is bottled without any flavor additives.
 Flavored Vodka - Vodka that is flavored through maceration or the addition of flavor extract.
 Essentially Vodka is a neutral spirit gained from any sugar-bearing material.
 Potatoes, wheat, corn and grapes are the most common.
 It is distilled at or above 190 proof and reduced to somewhere between 110 and 80 proof.
 The spirit must be rectified to render a spirit without distinctive character, odor or taste.
 This is done by filtering with charcoal, quartz, or many other ground stones and diluted with pure water.
 EXAMPLES - Smirnoff, Ketel One, Tito's, Absolut, etc.

 GIN Until the late 1990's, gin seemed to all but have disappeared behind the more exciting and highly marketed vodkas, single malt scotches, and boutique 100% blue agave tequilas.
 Gin has a bad name because of its totally unique and intense flavor profile.
 Luckily, it has made a comeback and is embraced by classic cocktail drinkers, modern cocktail craftsmen, mixologists and bartenders alike.
 Gin is a spirit made entirely from 100% neutral grain spirit and flavored with a juniper dominated collection of botanicals.
-Juniper is a blush berry with unmistakable dry flavors of pine, menthol, and camphor.
+Juniper is a blush berry that comes from the evergreen tree with unmistakable dry flavors of pine, menthol, and camphor (mothball-like).
 The collection of botanicals is what really makes the differences in gin flavor profiles.
-The most common being cardamom, coriander, angelica, citrus peel, bitter almond, cassia bark.
+The most common being angelica, calamus, cardamom, coriander, citrus peel, gentian, hyssop, juniper berry, orris root bitter almond, cassia bark and quinine.
 Every gin producer has their own recipe.
+LONDON DRY GIN - Has less than 0.1g of sugar/liter, has no flavoring or other additives (outside of water) post distillation.
+Typically light, dry, crisp and has a clean juniper flavor.
 EXAMPLES - New Amsterdam, Bombay Sapphire, Hendrick's, etc.